Our team of experienced midwives provide you with the benefit of their collective expertise, a holistic and personalised approach to maternity care.

 - Measure you for compression stockings (for travel or varicose veins), or SRC garments for pelvic discomfort or varicose veins in pregnancy, or for recovery support after the birth;

-- Provide breastfeeding preparation and advice on additional supports or online resources.
-We are happy to help teach you the skill of antenatal expressing of colostrum after 36 weeks, and provide you with appropriate milk syringes;
+- Provide breastfeeding preparation and advice.
+We can teach you antenatal expressing of colostrum after 36 weeks, and provide you with appropriate milk syringes;

 - Arrange hiring of a TENS machine and education – we’ll show you how it works, how to set it up and how to achieve optimal pain relief.